Indian Airlines Flight 423

 Indian Airlines Flight 423 (IATA No.: IC423) was an Indian Airlines Boeing 737 domestic passenger flight from the Delhi-Palam Airport to the Amritsar-Raja Sansi Airport on 29 September 1981.
-It was hijacked by five Sikh of the Dal Khalsa, masterminded by Sikh and taken to Lahore Airport in Pakistan.
+It was hijacked by five Sikh of the Dal Khalsa (armed with daggers and a hand grenade) and taken to Lahore Airport in Pakistan.
 The plane had 111 passengers and 6 crew members on board.
 The Dal Khalsa had been demanding a separate Sikh homeland of Khalistan.

 The leader of the hijackers, Gajender Singh, talked to Natwar Singh, India's ambassador in Pakistan, and put forward his demands.
-Singh had demanded the release of Jarnail Singh Bhindranwale and others, and a sum of $500,000 in cash.
+Singh had demanded the release of militant leader Jarnail Singh Bhindranwale and others, and a sum of $500,000 in cash.

-Pakistan rescued the passengers upon request from India in spite of protests by Pakistani intelligence agency ISI.
+Pakistan rescued the passengers upon request from India.
 Pakistan took commando action using its elite SSG which cleared the plane and got all passengers released.
-The hijackers faced trial in Pakistan and they were sentenced to life imprisonment.
+The hijackers faced trial in Pakistan and were sentenced to life imprisonment.

-The accused, Satnam Singh, after completing his trial, returned to India and was put on retrial.
-However the court discharged him, stating that the accused has already served the sentence in Pakistan.
+The accused, Satnam Singh, after completing his sentence, returned to India and was put on trial there too.
+However, the court discharged him, stating that the accused had already been tried for the same offence and served his sentence in Pakistan.